 D. HOW WILL THE SCHEME BENCHMARK ITS PERFORMANCE?

 The Mutual Fund has identified the following as the benchmark for the scheme:

-Benchmark Justification Nifty 500 The fund invests across market capitalizations.
-Hence, Nifty 500 is the appropriate benchmark index.
+Benchmark Justification Nifty 500 The ELSS fund invests across market cap and sectors and Nifty 500 is the ideal benchmark.